fw4spl-org/fw4spl-doc/FAQ/FAQ-BundleCreation.rst

         <!-- ... extensions ... -->

     </plugin>

 The ``@PROJECT_VERSION@`` will be automatically replaced by the version defined in the Properties.cmake.

 The ``<requirement>`` tags contain the bundles that must be started before to start your bundle (see https://rawgit.com/fw4spl-org/fw4spl-dox/dev/group__requirement.html).

 Then the extensions are defined.
-There is different type of extensions, the most common are:
+There are different types of extensions, the most common are:

--  ``::fwServices::registry::AppConfig`` to define configuration for applications (see :ref:`tuto01`)
+-  ``::fwServices::registry::AppConfig`` to define configurations for applications (see :ref:`tuto01`)
 -  ``::fwActivities::registry::Activities`` to define activities
--  ``:fwServices::registry::ServiceConfig`` to define configuration of services (mostly use to configure readers/writers)
+-  ``:fwServices::registry::ServiceConfig`` to define configurations of services (mostly used to configure readers/writers)
-- ``::fwServices::registry::ServiceFactory`` to define a service
+- ``::fwServices::registry::ServiceFactory`` to define services

 ..
 TODO add links to documentation for the extensions

 .. note::